AlexandreSaPt/fs_recruit/readme.md

         v_apps2 = average(avgBuffer2, AVG_SAMPLES);
         sendAPPS(v_apps1,v_apps2);
 ```
+**Dúvidas se incluo ou não**

+*However, with this approach, you might loose some of the rate of change of what is actually happening with the car.
+So, there is some tradeoffs to be made with this.
+So, although both software has the same sample period for the same AVG_SAMPLES, the APPS is more prone to fast*

+*//fazer a ligação entre isto e o resto da resposta / pergunta
-Moreover, I believe the difference in the AVG_SAMPLES is due to a compromised being made, in which, although you want that average, you also want it to be freaking FAST BABY (being aware that the sample period in both is the same)
+Moreover, I believe the difference in the AVG_SAMPLES is due to a compromised being made, in which, although you want that average, you also want it to be freaking FAST BABY (being aware that the sample period in both is the same)*

-#define APPS_READ_PERIOD_MS 20
-#define AVG_SAMPLES 5

-#define SENSOR_SAMPLE_PERIOD 20    // ms
-#define AVG_SAMPLES 20